 - PhD in Community Psychology

-Psychology has been one of the most phenomenal fields to build a career in.
-With a platform to understand the complexity of the human brain in-depth, a PhD in Psychology graduate can work in a multitude of organizations, schools, MNCs, social services agencies, mental healthcare centers in both the government and private sectors.
+Psychology has been one of the most phenomenal fields to build a career.
+With a platform to understand the complexity of the human brain in-depth, a PhD in Psychology graduate can work in a multitude of organizations, schools, MNCs, social services agencies, and mental healthcare centres in both the government and private sectors.
 Professor, Consultant, Technical Writer, Research Scientist, Therapist, etc. are some of the major work profiles where a graduate can work in.